-The most commonly used method within the asset approach is called the Adjusted Net Book Value Method or Asset Valuation Method.
-In this method all assets and liabilities are adjusted to their fair market values, which may be a going concern value or liquidating value, depending on which is more appropriate in the context of the valuation.
-The fair market value of stockholder equity is then calculated by subtracting the fair market value of the liabilities from the fair market value of assets.
+The most commonly used strategy within the asset approach is called the Adjusted Net Book Value Method or Asset Valuation Method.
+In this strategy, all assets and liabilities are adjusted to their fair market values, which may be a going concern value or liquidating value, depending on which is more appropriate in the context of the valuation.
+The fair market value of stockholder equity is then calculated by subtracting the equitable value of the liabilities from the fair market value of assets.
 This method generally is applicable as the primary valuation approach for two types of businesses: (a) those about to be liquidated, and (b) holding companies whose operating companies are publicly traded.

-The major shortcoming of this approach is its ineffectiveness in accounting for unidentified intangible assets, including, but not limited to goodwill and assembled work force value.
-Therefore to the extent that these assets are missing from a “fair market value Balance Sheet,” the Adjusted Net Book Value estimate of fair market value will be too low.
-Additionally, it is not always economically practical to calculate the fair market value of every asset and liability, which introduced additional valuation error into this method.
+The major shortcoming of this strategy is that it is ineffective in accounting for unidentified intangible assets but not limited to goodwill and assembled workforce value.
+Therefore to the extent that these assets are missing from a fair market value Balance Sheet, the Adjusted Net Book Value estimate of fair market value will be too low.
+In addition to this, it is not always economically practical to calculate the fair market value of every asset and liability, which introduced additional valuation error into this method.

 Discounted Future Cash flow (DCF) Method

-Within the income approach, the Discounted Cash flow Method is based on the concept that the value of a business is best measured by the presently estimated value of the net income, cash flow, or dividend streams it can generate in the future.
-These estimated streams of a business enterprise are then adjusted to reflect the time value of money as well as the associated business and economic risks of that enterprise.
+Within the income approach, the Discounted Cashflow Method depends on the concept that the value of a business is best estimated by the presently estimated value of the net income, cash flow, or dividend streams it can generate in the future.
+These evaluated surges of a business venture are then adjusted to reflect the time value of money as well as the associated business and economic risks of that enterprise.

-The DCF Method is widely recognized as the theoretically most valid approach.
-One can forecast net income, cash flows, or dividends, and then discount them to their net present value.
-The Discounted Dividends Method is rarely used, since most privately held firms do not pay dividends.
-The Discounted Net Income Method is less accurate than the Discounted Cash Flow Method and is used when cash flow information is not feasible.
+The DCF Method is broadly recognised as the theoretically most valid approach.
+One can forecast net income, cash flows or dividends and then discount them to their net present value.
+The method is used only when cash flow information is not feasible.
+This is beacuse most privately held firms do not pay dividends and also it is less accurate than the Discounted Cash Flow Method.

 Guideline Company Method

-P/E multiples established in active trading are expressions of what prudent, arm’s-length investors believe are fair and reasonable rates of return for these securities, given the risk inherent in those businesses.
-A risk analysis is then performed to compare the Company to the publicly-traded firms in terms of size, diversity of operations and products, financial strength, profitability, growth, and other factors recognized as key indicators of risk in order to adjust the P/E multiple.
+P/E multiples set up in dynamic exchanging are expressions of what prudent, arms-length investors accept are fair and reasonable rates of return for these securities, given the risk inherent in those businesses.
+A risk analysis is then performed to compare the company to the publicly-traded firms in terms of size, diversity of operations and products, financial strength, profitability, growth, and other factors recognised as key indicators of risk in order to adjust the P/E multiple.